How Do Virtual Events Compare to Physical Events?

-I admit it, I still pick up the conference t-shirt and peruse booths for the best items to take home, even though the last thing I need is another water bottle That’s a fun part of in-person events, although when I think of packing that swag in my suitcase, I start to reconsider.
+Admit it - you still pick up the conference t-shirt and peruse booths for the best items to take home, even though the last thing you need is another water bottle.
+That’s a fun part of in-person events, although when we think of packing that swag in my suitcase, we start to reconsider.

 Travel can be tough.
-Two hours from house to flight, then flight time and the drive to the hotel can be a lot of “dead” time where email piles up and calls get pushed—not to mention the time blocked off on the calendar for the conference itself.
+Two hours from house to flight, then flight time and the drive to the hotel can be a lot of “dead” time where email piles up and calls get pushed - not to mention the time blocked off on the calendar for the conference itself.
 Hotels can be noisy, conference food not so good, and the daily fitness routine can go right out the window.
 When attending a virtual conference, most of that doesn’t apply.
-I'm more in control of how I use my time, and while multitasking can be challenging, jumping from a virtual keynote to my inbox might just keep me sane.
+You're more in control of how you use your time.
+While multitasking can be challenging, jumping from a virtual keynote to your inbox might just keep you sane.

-I’m generally interested in seeing what vendors have to offer.
-There are lots of tools out there we don’t use, and by chatting it up with booth reps, I can learn a lot about what’s new, what’s possible, and what I should consider for our needs.
-But I don’t want to chat with everyone.
-At a physical event, I often avoid eye contact or try to browse datasheets from the back of the booth.
-In a virtual summit, I can take my time, browse what I want when I want, easily ignoring chats from any overzealous sales reps—a much more relaxing experience.
+Many attendees are generally interested in seeing what vendors have to offer.
+There are lots of tools out there you may not use, and by chatting it up with booth reps, you have the opportunity to learn a lot about what’s new, what’s possible, and what you should consider for your needs.
+But you may not want to chat with everyone.
+At a physical event, you may often avoid eye contact or try to browse datasheets from the back of the booth.
+In a virtual summit, you can take you time, browse what you want, when you want, easily ignoring chats from any overzealous sales reps - a much more relaxing experience.

 Sure, a physical conference will provide access to the presentation decks after the fact and sometimes offer recorded sessions for later viewing.
 But in general, once it’s done, it’s done.
-Smart companies produce virtual conferences with the idea that I’ll come back again and again.
-Maybe there were too many great sessions playing at the same time, or I want to grab some collateral to share with my CEO; whatever the need, I can revisit the experience on my terms, increasing the conference’s value for me and its ROI for the summit producer.
+Smart companies produce virtual conferences with the idea that attendees come back again and again.
+Maybe there were too many great sessions playing at the same time, or you want to grab some collateral to share with your CEO; whatever the need, you can revisit the experience on your terms, increasing the conference’s value for you, and its ROI for the summit producer.

-Yes, we’re a bit biased, but we still see the value in physical events.
-Many of our clients offer a hybrid of the two, with live streaming, repeat days, or any number of the many options that add value for physical attendees while extending reach to virtual attendees.
+Yes, at 6Connex, we’re a bit biased; but we still see the value in physical events.
+Many of our clients offer hybrid events, with live streaming, repeat days, or any number of the many options that add value for physical attendees while extending reach to virtual attendees.
 There’s a place for both in any marketing mix.
 When you’re ready to go virtual, give 6Connex a call.